-Please visit the pages of our clinical departments to see the unique and state-of-the-art medical treatments provided by each one.
+Please visit the pages of our clinical departments to see the unique state-of-the-art medical treatments provided by each one.

-Our Care Support Set combines rental items (such as hospital gowns and towels) with a laundry service, as well as daily necessities such as oral care products, so you can arrive empty handed when you are going to be hospitalized.
-There is an additional charge for the support set.
+For an additional charge, our Care Support Set combines rental items (such as hospital gowns and towels) with a laundry service, as well as daily necessities such as toiletries, so you can arrive empty handed when you are hospitalized.
 We also offer the special “Taste of Itoshima” menu (extra charge), prepared with fresh ingredients from Itoshima in the western part of Fukuoka Prefecture.We will continue to strive to create a medical environment where patients can comfortably focus on their treatment, and we welcome your comments.